Elevenses: India

 In certain parts of rural India, especially in northern states, such as Punjab, it is normal practice to take a tea break two or three hours after breakfast.
 When the practice began, there was no set clock and break was usually between 10–11 a.m., so as in other countries it was named after the approximate time; Das-Baja, meaning '10 o'clock tea'.

 The practice is slowly becoming obsolete in cities and towns, especially in professional jobs, but in rural areas; such breaks at that time for manual and agricultural labourers are still very popular.

 Israel

 In Israel, it is called ארוחת עשר (arukhat eser, Hebrew for '10 o'clock meal'), mostly eaten at schools and pre-schools in the form of homemade sandwiches, often accompanied with a fruit or other snack, after the second hour of the school day and before the so-called "small break".
 It also occurs in major unionised workplaces, such as factories and call centres, where workers are given tea to drink.

 Netherlands

 In West Friesland, country people had a similar meal called "konkelstik" (served at konkeltiid, the proper time for konkelen, a verb denoting "making a visit").

+On school days, NOS, the main Dutch news station, broadcasts a 10 AM Jeugdjournaal news broadcast which is commonly viewed on Dutch primary schools before the children spent around 15 minutes playing outside during what is called the 'small break' ('kleine pauze').
+During the viewing, children usually eat fruit, a small snack or 'school milk' (schoolmelk).
+However, whether or not these foods and drinks are provided by the school, what is done during the eating (instead of watching the journal, in lower grades, teachers will often read stories), if the food is eaten outside or in class and whether or not the pre-break happens at all varies wildly per school and per grade.

+The 'small break' (kleine pauze) around 10.30 AM and the 'big break' (grote pauze) around 12.30 are the two most common breaks in Dutch primary as well as secondary schools.
+It is common on Dutch secondary schools to eat packed lunch during both breaks.